percona/k8spg-docs/docs/index.md

-# Percona Operator for PostgreSQL
+# Percona Operator for PostgreSQL documentation

 The [Percona Operator for PostgreSQL](https://github.com/percona/percona-postgresql-operator) automates the creation, modification, or deletion of items in your Percona